What Is a Digital Footprint?

 How Do I Protect My Digital Footprint?

-The best place to start is to do a quick search on yourself using your name and current city, Van Dyke said.
+While you can’t erase your digital footprint, you can focus on its size and exposure.
+Start by doing a quick search on yourself using your name and current city.
 This will show you just how public and accessible your personal information might be.

 5 Steps You Can Take to Protect Your Digital Footprint